amnis-dev/amnis-sys/README.md

 ## Introduction

-Amnis Sys provides a solid foundation for developing full-stack web/mobile applications.
+AmnisSys provides a solid foundation for developing full-stack web/mobile applications.
 Syncronizing and managing data between a clients and services has never ben easier.

 ## Packages